 Ministry/Reaching the Lost: The Apostle Paul often told His fellow brothers and sisters in Christ how much joy they brought him.
 He found great joy in his ministry, and it shines throughout his letters to the churches.

-…You should remember the words of the Lord Jesus: “It is more blessed to give than to receive.” – Acts 20:35 (NLT)
+…remember the words of the Lord Jesus, that He Himself said, “It is more blessed to give than to receive.” – Acts 20:35

 As children of God, we have an amazing hope to look forward to!
-Heaven awaits all those who serve Jesus here on this earth.
 We will be in the presence of our Father for all eternity!

 In this life, we will have troubles.
 With heaven on our mind, however, we can be joyful in knowing that we have an amazing hope in Jesus!